The Training/Workout Split 2min read

 When you feel like you are reaching the end of the initial strength gains, ask yourself the first three questions put forward by Mark Rippetoe:

-- Made to big a jump between sets?
+- Made to big a jump between sets and overstressed the body?

 - Been eating enough protein and carbs (marcos) at the right ratios?